Kaalapani: Plot

-In 1965, G. S. Sethu of the Indian Army goes to Ross Island, Kaalapaani to find the whereabouts of his aunt Parvathi's husband Govardhan Menon, who has been sent to jail in 1916 during the period of British rule.
-In an old room containing record of prisoners held at the jail, Sethu comes across Govardhan's records and learns his story.
+In 1965, G. S. Sethu of the Indian Army goes to Ross Island, Kaalapaani, to find the whereabouts of his aunt Parvathi's husband Govardhan Menon, who had been sent to jail in 1916 during the period of British rule.
+In an old room containing records of prisoners held at the jail, Sethu comes across Govardhan's records and learns his story.

-Govardhan, a doctor and Indian nationalist, is wrongly accused of bombing a train carrying 55 people, including British officials.
-On his wedding day with Parvathi, he is deported to a cellular jail at Port Blair, Andaman and Nicobar Islands.
-There, hundreds of Indian prisoners are incarcerated in the cellular jail, including leading participants of the independence movement.
+In 1915, Govardhan, a doctor and Indian nationalist, is wrongly accused of bombing a train carrying 55 people, including British officials.
+On his wedding day with Parvathi, he is deported to the Cellular Jail at Port Blair, Andaman and Nicobar Islands, which is called Kaalapaani by the prisoners living there.
+There, hundreds of Indian prisoners are incarcerated in the Cellular Jail, including leading participants of the independence movement.
 David Berry is a sadistic jailor who is of Irish descent, while Len Hutton is a kindhearted English doctor.
 Savarkar is incarcerated and tries his best to keep the spirit of the prisoners going despite unbelievable torture.

+The prisoners are often forced to perform harsh labour outside the jail, including quarrying and mining work where explosives are used to break rocks.
+During one such work assignment involving the transport of mining explosives, Mukundan, Govardhan's friend, seizes an opportunity to create a detonation to escape amid the confusion and flee from the guards.
+Govardhan chases Mukundan to stop his escape.
+They manage to steal a small boat and drift across the sea, eventually reaching North Sentinel Island.
+Unaware of the dangers posed by the isolated island inhabited by the Sentinelese tribe, they struggle to survive there for a brief period while hiding from British patrols.
+When British forces begin searching the surrounding waters, Govardhan decides to surrender, believing that continued resistance would lead to their deaths and harsher reprisals against other prisoners.
+Mukundan resists the idea of surrender and attempts to evade capture, but eventually both are taken into custody by the British authorities and brought back to the cellular jail, where they are subjected to even harsher punishment for their escape attempt.